Filip Filipović (politician): Legacy

-Around 20 streets in the Republic of Serbia bear the name of Filip Filipović today.
-Two primary schools in Belgrade and Čačak.
+Around 20 streets in the Republic of Serbia bear the name of Filip Filipović today, including two primary schools in Belgrade and Čačak.
 There are memorial busts of Filip Filipović in the yard of both elementary schools.
-The elementary school in Nis bore his name from its foundation in 1989 until 2003, when its name was changed to Elementary School "Duško Radović".
+The elementary school in Niš bore his name from its foundation in 1989 until 2003, when its name was changed to Elementary School "Duško Radović".